 The KZ EDX monitors are well-molded for general use and offer really good sound isolation (passive noise cancellation).

 - Cable: 1.2m, detachable, mic

-The KZ EDX offers very balanced sound that is also quite clean.
+The KZ EDX offers a very balanced sound that is also quite clean.
 This is quite impressive when you consider how affordable these things are or how much they cost.

 They are also very comfortable to use and I did not suffer from hearing fatigue at all.
-The only issue I can pick with the KZ EDX is way its 3.5mm plug is designed.
+The only issue I can pick with the KZ EDX is the way its 3.5mm plug is designed.
 I find it rather uncomfortable as it interferes with my fingers when I’m trying to play games.